MULTI-CHANNEL AUDIO: THE KEY TO AN IMPRESSIVE HOME THEATER

 WHY USE MULTI-CHANNEL?

 When master mixers create audio tracks for movies or music, they encode the sound in a very specific way.
 They designate sounds to channels, and each channel is meant to provide special sound effects.
-The tracks work together to make sounds, like a horse galloping across the screen, traveling from different locations relative to the viewer.
+Dialogue, ambient effects, and directional sounds are carefully placed within the sound field to reflect movement and space.
+Think of a horse galloping across the screen or a plane flying overhead; those effects are meant to follow a path that feels real to the viewer.

 WHAT DOES THE RECEIVER DO?

 The A/V receiver is the brain of your surround sound system.
 It receives audio and video signals from media sources, like a streaming device or Blu-ray player, and sends the signal to connected speakers.
-The receiver also amplifies audio signals to multiple speakers and decodes surround sound formats, sending the right sound to the right speaker.
+One of its key functions is decoding, which means it reads the surround sound format of the content and directs each audio track to the appropriate speaker.
+This is what allows sound to move realistically across the room and match the action on screen.

 HOW DO I CONNECT SPEAKERS TO THE RECEIVER?